bhits/context-handler/README.md

 ### Prerequisites

-This API uses Patient Consent Management (PCM)
+This API uses the Patient Consent Management (PCM) database as a local policy repository to retrieve XACML policies, so it needs to have a database user configuration with read privileges to the PCM database.
+Please see [Configure](#configure) section for details of configuring the data source.

 ### Commands